 forced the Nanticokes off the land.
 Some Nanticoke people fled north to Pennsylvania or joined the Delawares on their westward migrations to Ohio,

 Indiana, Oklahoma, and Ontario, Canada.
 Other Nanticokes remained behind in their traditional territories.
 Dispossessed and isolated, the Nanticoke tribe

 became known for sheltering escaped slaves during the early days of American history--one

 18th-century recording of "Nanticoke" vocabulary turned out to be Mandinka, a West African language!
 After emancipation many Nanticokes

-passed as black, or sometimes as white if they were mixed-race, but despite losing their language and much of their culture, other
+hid their ethnicity and merged into the African-American community, but despite losing their language and much of their culture, other

 Nanticoke people have maintained their heritage to the present day.

 Wordlists, articles, and indexed links on the Nanticoke language.

 Related links about the Nanticoke tribe past and present.